 |MKT 8153||Strategic Marketing Management||3|

 Program of Study/Completion Requirements

-The Master of Agribusiness Management degree program requires a minimum of 30 hours of coursework which includes an internship and a comprehensive examination.
+The Master of Agribusiness Management degree program requires a minimum of 31 hours of coursework which includes an internship.
+M.A.B.M. students must also successfully complete a comprehensive oral examination.
 At least 15 of the total course credit hours must be at the 8000 level.